JEvan234/SportsInnovationHackathon/README.md

 ## Our Research:
 As part of the research of our solution, we sent multiple team members to a sporting events that were occuring on the same day, and asked a variety of questions to fans and staff alike to refine what our website should offer.

+## The Issues:
+After the event, we found that our solution was broad in scope of the criteria.
+While we focused on improving fan experience overall, we found that we should have focused more on one specific issue facing KSU fans.
+Due to our projects broad approach, we also found that many features ended up being unpolished or not functional.

 ## Screenshots:
 ![assets/md_Images/Index.png](assets/md_Images/index.png)
 ![assets/md_Images/Leaderboard.png](assets/md_Images/Leaderboard.png)